mpv-player/mpv/DOCS/man/options.rst

     Currently only relevant for ``--gpu-api=d3d11``.

+``--wayland-frame-wait-offset=<-100..3000>``
+    Control the amount of offset (in microseconds) to add to wayland's frame wait (default 1000).
+The wayland context assumes that if frame callback or presentation feedback isn't received within a certain amount of time then the video is being rendered offscreen.
+The time it waits is equal to how long it takes your monitor to display a frame (i.e. 1/refresh rate) plus the offset.
+In general, staying close to your monitor's refresh rate is preferred, but with a small offset in case a frame takes a little long to display.

+``--wayland-disable-vsync=<yes|no>``
+    Disable vsync for the wayland contexts (default: no).
+Useful for benchmarking the wayland context when combined with ``video-sync=display-desync``, ``--no-audio``, and ``--untimed=yes``.
+Only works with ``--gpu-context=wayland`` and ``--gpu-context=waylandvk``.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan`` and `--gpu-api=d3d11`.